-- Vermont's citizens.
+"(A) Opportunity for decent housing is a basic need of all Vermont's citizens.
 A decent home in a suitable living environment is a necessary element for protecting the health, safety, and general welfare of the public.
 The housing requirement for Vermont's expanding resident population, particularly for those citizens of low or moderate income, must be met by the construction of new housing units and the rehabilitation of existing substandard dwellings.
-It is in the public interest that new or rehabilitated housing should be: safe and sanitary; available in adequate supply to meet the requirements of all Vermont's residents; located conveniently to employment and commercial centers; and, coordinated with the provision of necessary public facilities and utilities and consistent with municipal and regional plans. - "(B) Sites for multi-family and menufactured housing should be readily available in locations not inferior to those generally used for single-family conventional dwellings. - "(C) There should be a reasonable diversity of housing types and choice between rental and ownership for all citizens in a variety of locations suitable for residential development and convenient to employment and commercial centers.
+It is in the public interest that new or rehabilitated housing should be: safe and sanitary; available in adequate supply to meet the requirements of all Vermont's residents; located conveniently to employment and commercial centers; and, coordinated with the provision of necessary public facilities and utilities and consistent with municipal and regional plans.

+"(B) Sites for multi-family and manufactured housing should be readily available in locations not inferior to those generally used for single-family conventional dwellings.

+"(C) There should be a reasonable diversity of housing types and choice between rental and ownership for all citizens in a variety of locations suitable for residential development and convenient to employment and commercial centers.